 This will not seem right to those who have come to believe that there is a moral deficit to utilitarianism, namely its inability to exclude unequal distribution of the maximised benefits or minimised burdens.
 However, equality can itself be conceived of as an objective that is worth bringing about and this can be articulated without reference to rights, if needs be.
 Equality is an important moral demand but it is not confined to rights nor need it be expressed as a right rather than a goal.
 Moreover, equality demands are certainly important in human rights discourse, although mainly in the affirmation that human rights apply equally to all, so that everyone has equal human rights and no one may be excluded from their enjoyment.
-Demands of equality, although they apply to human rights (all human beings have equal human rights) vastly transcend the spheres of human rights are focussed on the exclusion of certain types on inequality: racial, gender, age etc, human rights are not coextensive with anti-discrimination considerations of this sort.
+Demands of equality, although they apply to human rights (all human beings have equal human rights) vastly transcend the spheres of human rights and take in the whole landscape of distributive justice.
+And while some human rights are focussed on the exclusion of certain types on inequality: racial, gender, age etc, human rights are not coextensive with anti-discrimination considerations of this sort.